2024 General Tire 200 (Sonoma): Qualifying

-Qualifying was held on Friday, June 7, at 12:10 PM PST.
+Qualifying was held on Friday, June 7, at 12:10 p.m.
+PST.
 The qualifying system used is a multi-car, multi-lap based system.
 All drivers will be on track for a 20-minute timed session, and whoever sets the fastest time in the session will win the pole.

 Sam Mayer, driving for Sigma Performance Services, would score the pole for the race, with a lap of 1.17.138, and a speed of 92.873 mph.